alex9849/CocktailPi/README.md

 ### This is the hardware that I've used for my machine:
-You can find the list and an installation tutorial on my website: https://alexander.liggesmeyer.net/portfolio/cocktailmaker/#build-the-hardware
+You can find the list and an installation tutorial on my website: https://cocktailpi.org/building-instructions/

-# Installation

-An installation tutorial can be found here: https://alexander.liggesmeyer.net/portfolio/cocktailmaker/install

 # Community & Support
 If you have questions, want to share your setup or just want to talk about cocktail machines, feel free to join our discord server: [Click me](https://discord.gg/kGy7Up4b6S)